gaukas/Chia-On-S3/README.md

-# chia-on-wasabi
+# Chia On S3

-Farm your Chia plots using Wasabi or any other S3-compatible service as storage!
+Set up your Chia harvester with a S3-compatible storage.

+### Installation